-Validation During Development Using the Salesforce CLI
+Validation During Development Using ESLint

-Salesforce DX includes a code analysis and validation tool usable via the Salesforce CLI.
-Use force:lightning:lint to scan and improve your code during development.
-Validation using the Salesforce CLI doesn't just help you avoid Lightning Locker conflicts and anti-patterns.
+Use ESLint to scan and improve your code during development.
+A linting tool doesn't just help you avoid Lightning Locker conflicts and anti-patterns.
 It's a terrific practice for improving your code quality and consistency, and to uncover subtle bugs before you commit them to your codebase.